-Bear Ranch - from U.S. Highway 101 in San Martin, take the San Martin Ave. exit.
-Proceed east on San Martin Ave. for 2 miles.
-The entrance to the park is on the left, one-quarter mile east of Foothill Avenue.
+Bear Ranch - from U.S. Highway 101 in San Martin, take the San Martin Ave exit.
+Proceed east on San Martin Ave for 2 miles.
+The entrance to the park is on the left, 0.25 mile east of Foothill Avenue.

-Coyote Lake - From U.S. Highway 101 in Gilroy., take the Leavesley Road exit.
+Coyote Lake - From U.S. Highway 101 in Gilroy, take the Leavesley Road exit.
 Proceed east on Leavesley Road 2 miles to New Avenue.
-Proceed north on New Avenue .5 miles to Roop Road.
+Proceed north on New Avenue 0.5 miles to Roop Road.
 Proceed 3.5 miles east on Roop Road into the foothills past the Mendoza Ranch entrance.
-Turn left into the park and proceed one mile north to the entrance station and visitor center.
+Turn left into the park and proceed 1 mile north to the entrance station and visitor center.

 The Bear and Mendoza Ranch sections of the park have 35 miles of hiking, biking and equestrian trails that wind through oak studded canyons; and on top of grassy ridgelines, providing spectacular views of southern Santa Clara Valley.
 Trailheads can be found in all three sections of the park.

 Park Trails Hotline: For general open/close information, please call (408) 355-2200 and press 7 for a listing of parks.
 For trail closure information call (408) 355-2200, press 7, then press 2.

 Hours and Fees

 The park is open year-round for general day use from 8 a.m. to sunset.
 The lake closes to boating each day 30 minutes before sunset.
 The park is open for "shoreline fishing only" 24-hours a day.

 Vehicle entry fees are collected year-round.
 Fees are required for camping.
 Fees are also required for boating and boating inspections.
 Fees are posted at the entrance kiosk.